Jazz Portraits: Mingus in Wonderland

 Jazz Portraits: Mingus in Wonderland is a live album by jazz bassist and composer Charles Mingus, recorded in 1959 and released on the United Artists label in September of that year.
 The original release was titled Jazz Portraits, and a subsequent edition was titled Wonderland, leading to the combined title of Jazz Portraits: Mingus in Wonderland.

 Composition

-Both "Alice's Wonderland" and "Nostalgia in Times Square" were originally written for the 1959 John Cassavetes film Shadows as part of a full soundtrack, but Mingus’ music was almost entirely replaced for the final version of the film.
-A partial reconstruction of the soundtrack was released in 2015 as the compilation album Shadows.
+Both "Alice's Wonderland" and "Nostalgia in Times Square" were originally written for the 1959 John Cassavetes film Shadows as part of a complete soundtrack.
+However, Mingus’ music was largely replaced in the final version of the film.
+A partial reconstruction of the soundtrack was released in 2015 under the compilation album Shadows.